Financial-Times/origami-build-tools/README.md

 Runs:

 * __sassDoc(gulp, config)__ Sass documentation is built using [SassDoc](http://sassdoc.com/).
 Config accepts:
-	- sassDir: `String` Path to the directory where you main Sass file is.
+	- sassDir: `String` Path to where you want the 'docs' directory to be generated.
 (Default: '.')
 	- Any option supported by the [SassDoc gulp plugin](http://sassdoc.com/gulp/#options)

 ## gulpfile usage